python/cpython/Doc/library/os.rst

 .. data:: environb

-   Bytes version of :data:`environ`: a :term:`mapping` object where keys and values are :class:`bytes` objects representing the process environment.
+   Bytes version of :data:`environ`: a :term:`mapping` object where both keys and values are :class:`bytes` objects representing the process environment.
    :data:`environ` and :data:`environb` are synchronized (modify
    :data:`environb` updates :data:`environ`, and vice versa).